Join experts to dive deep into IaC security and governance on August 27

 TFLint is a popular open-source linter and static analysis tool designed explicitly for Terraform.
 It performs automated checks on Terraform configurations to identify potential issues, errors, and violations of best practices.
 TFLint helps maintain code quality, consistency, and reliability in Terraform projects.

-It is not strictly a linter, as its primary function is to format the code, and it doesn’t offer the same level of analysis and rule enforcement that dedicated linters provide.
+It is not strictly a linter, as its primary function is to format the code.
+It doesn’t offer the same level of analysis and rule enforcement that dedicated linters provide.

 .tflint.hcl file